AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 **Cold Start:**

-On starting the simulation of a new Monte-Carlo year, the reservoir level to consider in each Area on the first day of the initialization month (see [Active Windows](04-active_windows)) is randomly drawn between the extreme levels defined for the Area on that day.
+On starting the simulation of a new Monte-Carlo year, the reservoir level to consider in each Area on the first day of the initialization month is randomly drawn between the extreme levels defined for the Area on that day.

 More precisely: